 Best places to stay in Sorrento in Corso Italia:

-- Best mid-range hotel: Sea Room Sorrento This guest house has a terrace, a shared lounge, and rooms with a flat-screen TV, an electric kettle, and a private bathroom.
+mid-range ($$): Sea Room Sorrento, great guest house for couples, located within walking distance to Sorrento Train Station and the beaches.
+It has a terrace, and rooms with a flat-screen TV, an electric kettle, and a private bathroom.

 Accommodation options are similarly abundant around the beach, with luxury resorts and some of the best boutique hotels in Sorrento scattered throughout the area.
 This ensures you can enjoy a relaxing stay in Sorrento for the entirety of your vacation.